erpnext/foundation/foundation/www/docs/index.md

 Inventory management, Selling, Purchasing, Manufacturing, Projects, HR & Payroll, Website, E-Commerce and much more.

-ERPNext is based on the Frappé Framework is highly customizable and extendable.
+ERPNext is based on the Frappe Framework is highly customizable and extendable.
 You can create Custom Form, Fields, Scripts and can also create your own Apps to extend ERPNext functionality.